mihali/hydrocycler/README.md

 # Hydrocycler

-The Hydrocycler suite of programs views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is
+The Hydrocycler set of programs views the covalent bonding and H-bonding network as a directed graph in the direction of H-bonding donation; that is

  \[O-H> - - \[O-H> - - \[O-H> - -